opensafely/documentation/docs/ehrql-new-tutorial-3a.md

        to the floating point value `5000.0`,
        instead of the integer value `5000`?
        Modify the dataset definition to check if you are correct.
-    2. Can you further restrict the cohort to those patients who have a postcode?
+    2. Can you further restrict the population to those patients who have a postcode?
-    3. Can you change a single line of this dataset definition so that the patient cohort selectisn is *inverted*?
+    3. Can you change a single line of this dataset definition so that the patient population selection is *inverted*?
        Specifically, all patients previously selected are now not selected, and all patients previously unselected are now selected.